Monkey Quest (film)

-Hypergalactic is an upcoming animated adventure film directed and co-written by David N. Weiss (in his directorial debut).
-The film stars Adam DeVine, Elsie Fisher, J. K. Simmons, and Sam Richardson.
-It was produced by Toei Animation and is loosely based on Journey to the West.
+Monkey Quest is an upcoming animated science fiction action-adventure film directed by David N. Weiss (in his directorial debut), co-directed by Stephanie Ma Stine, and Takao Noguchi, from a screenplay written by J. David Stem and Weiss.
+The film stars Adam DeVine, Auliʻi Cravalho, J. K. Simmons, and Sam Richardson.
+It was produced by Toei Animation and Sola Digital Arts.

+The film is scheduled to be released in 2027.

 Premise

-A teenage girl (Fisher) alongside her younger brother in a not-so-distant future adventure, after liberating the protector of Earth Okhan (DeVine), hope that he can reunite them with their missing parents.
+A teenage girl (Carvalho) alongside her younger brother in a not-so-distant future adventure, liberate the protector of Earth Okon (DeVine), and hope that he can reunite them with their missing parents.